 Located at Marina Bay, Mandarin Oriental Singapore features an impressive atrium lobby with 527 beautifully refurbished rooms and suites.
-Contemporary in design with a stylish Oriental flair, all rooms offer floor-to-ceiling windows boasting sweeping views of the city, ocean or harbour.
+Contemporary in design with a stylish Oriental flair, all rooms offer floor-to-ceiling windows boasting sweeping views of the city, ocean, or harbor.

-Mandarin Oriental Singapore is a brilliant 5 star luxury hotel choice, not only for its club lounge but also for the incredible views from floor-to-ceiling windows in the rooms.
-Your view will be either of the bay, the ocean or the city.
-These views along with the contemporary design with a stylish Oriental flair makes this luxury hotel a great choice.
+Mandarin Oriental Singapore is a brilliant 5-star luxury hotel choice, not only for its club lounge but also for the incredible views from floor-to-ceiling windows in the rooms.
+Your view will be either of the bay, the ocean, or the city.
+These views, along with the contemporary design a stylish Oriental flair, make this luxury hotel a great choice.

 9. St Regis Singapore